 Fitbit Charge 4: The best fitness tracker for running

-It’s impressive how many sensors Fitbit was able to cram into the Charge 4, considering its small size.
+It’s impressive how many sensors Fitbit could cram into the Charge 4, considering its small size.
 If you want a GPS-enabled fitness tracker, the only device you should consider is the Fitbit Charge 4.
 Although, keep an eye out for the launch of the Fitbit Charge 5, coming this September.

 Check out our full review to learn more about the Fitbit Charge 4.